SpenceKonde/DxCore/README.md

 ### Servo Support
 This core provides a version of the Servo library.
 This version of Servo always uses TCB0.
 If millis/micros is set to use TCB1 on those parts, servo will use TCB0 instead, making it incompatible with tone there as well).
 Servo output is better the higher the clock speed - when using servos, it is recommended to run at the highest frequency permitted by the operating voltage to minimize jitter.

 **Warning** If you have installed a version of the Servo library to your <sketchbook>/libraries folder (including via library manager), the IDE will use that version of the library (which is not compatible with these parts) instead of the one supplied with megaTinyCore.
-As a workaround, a duplicate of the Servo library is included with a different name - to use it, `#include <Servo_DACore.h>` instead of `#include <Servo.h>`
+As a workaround, a duplicate of the Servo library is included with a different name - to use it, `#include <Servo_DxCore.h>` instead of `#include <Servo.h>`

 ### printf() support for "printable" class
 Unlike the official board packages, but like many third party board packages, megaTinyCore includes the .printf() method for the printable class (used for Serial and many other libraries that have print() methods); this works like printf(), except that it outputs to the device in question; for example: